 725 Public Health Nutrition Management II (3).
 Prerequisite, NUTR 720.
 An overview of the planning and management of local, state, federal, and voluntary public health nutrition programs.
 Examines legislative and administrative structures.

 728 Nutrition Translational Research and Application (2).
-Prerequisite, NUTR 725.
+Prerequisites, EPID, 600, NUTR 725.
+Permission of instructor for nonmajors.
 Designed to focus on translational nutrition research and application including grant writing in order to better prepare students to apply evidence-based nutrition interventions (education, counseling, and research) in the clinical, public health, and policy arenas.

 730 Advanced Nutrition Field Experience (6).
 Prerequisites, NUTR 710 and NUTR 720.
 During a consecutive ten-week block of time, students are assigned to a) hospital or b) state, local, or district health agency or other appropriate agency for their supervised field experience.
 Field fee required.

 735 National Nutrition Issues (1).
 Prerequisite, NUTR 725.
 Permission of the instructor for students lacking the prerequisite.
 Three-day in-depth seminar held in Washington, DC on national nutrition issues, policy formulation, and program development with key congressional staff, federal agencies staff, and pertinent public interest/consumer advocacy groups.
 Paper required.
 Field fee required.

 740 Block Field Research (4).
 Prerequisites, NUTR 700 and 813.
 During a consecutive ten-week block of time, students conduct nutrition-related research on topics including cancer, diabetes, hypertension, obesity, and cardiovascular disease.
 Supervised by an approved faculty and mentor.
 Field fee required.